MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

  ![Set device restrictions for Surface Hub 2S.](images/sh2-set-intune3.png) <br>

-These settings include Apps and experience, Azure operational insights, Maintenance (including Maintenance window for updates), Session, and Wireless projection.
+These settings span the following categories: Apps and experience, Azure operational insights, Maintenance, Session, and Wireless projection.

- For a complete list of available Windows 10 Team settings, see .

 ### Supported Configuration service providers (CSPs)

-In addition to the policies that you can select directly from the Intune console, there are numerous Configuration service providers (CSPs) that map to registry keys or files.
+In addition to the policies available directly via the Intune console, there are numerous Configuration service providers (CSPs) that map to registry keys or files.

 Microsoft typically provides new CSPs with each new versions of the operating system.
-The Windows 10 Team 2020 Update, available in preview via the Windows Insider Program, includes more than 20 new and updated device management policies.
+The [Windows 10 Team 2020 Update](surface-hub-install-2020preview.md), available in preview via the Windows Insider Program, includes more than 20 new and updated device management policies.
 These MDM policies give IT admins improved control over app updates from the Microsoft Store, wireless projection settings such as Miracast over infrastructure, network settings such as Quality-Of-Service and 802.1x wired authentication, and new privacy/GDPR related settings.

 For more information, see the following resources: